-Connecting a USB Printer
+Connecting a Printer

-- NOTE: You can connect USB devices while the computer is turned on. - 1 Complete the operating system setup, if you have not already done so. - 2 Attach the USB printer cable to the USB connectors on the computer and the printer.
-The USB connectors only fit into the ports when correctly oriented.
+- NOTE: You can connect USB devices while the computer is turned on. - 1 Complete the operating system setup if you have not already done so. - 2 Attach the USB printer cable to the USB connectors on the computer and the printer.
+The USB connectors fit only one way.

-- USB connector on computer
+- 1 USB connector on computer

-- 2 USB printer cable
+- USB printer cable

-- USB connector on printer
+- 3 USB connector on printer

-- Turn on the printer and then turn on the computer.
+- 3 Turn on the printer and then turn on the computer.
 If the Add New Hardware Wizard window appears, click Cancel.

-- Install the printer driver, if necessary.
+- 4 Install the printer driver if necessary.
 See the documentation that came with your printer.